'Oklahoma, this is your office': New Capitol visitors entrance unveiled

 “Well, I want you to know there are busloads of children who come to this building every year for education about the history of Oklahoma,” Thompson said.

-Fred Schmidt, a principal with FSB, said the new visitor’s center will have a replica of The Guardian, a statute on top of the Capitol, information kiosks where visitors can search for their legislators, and a new Capitol museum.
+Fred Schmidt, a principal with FSB, said the new visitor’s center will have a replica of The Guardian, the statute on top of the Capitol dome, information kiosks where visitors can search for their legislators, and a new Capitol museum.

 “This project will forever change and transform the visitor experience to our Capitol,” Schmidt said.